Bjorn248/scca_classifier/README.md

 * STU - 11.0

 #### Shocks
-* Any shocks permitted
+* Any shock absorber may be used
-* Attachment points to the body/frame/subframe/chassis/suspension member may not be altered
+* Bump Stops may be altered or removed
-* The attachment system may be changed
+* Shock absorber mounting brackers may be altered, added, or replaced as long as the attachment point on the body/frame/subframe/chassis/suspension member are not altered
-* The number of shock absorbers must be the same as standard
+* The number of shock absorbers shall be the same as standard
-* Shock absorbers cannot be adjustable while the car is in motion, unless fitted as OE
+* The position of the lower ball joint or spindle shall remain unchanged

 #### Brakes
-* non-standard brake rotors are permitted
+* Non-Standard Brake Rotors may be used as long as they are of equal or larger dimensions and made of ferrous material
-* must be made of ferrous material
+* Brake lines may be substituted with DOT-approved flexible lines
-* brake ducting is permitted
+* Air ducts may be fitted provided the air comes forward of the wheel well as long as no new holes are made in the bumper cover
-* ABS may be electrically disabled but not removed or altered in any other way
+* ABS Systems may be electrically disabled but not be removed or altered in any other way
-* an emergency brake of the same type, operation, and actuation as standard must be present
+* Disc brake calipers and mounting brackets may be replaced provided they bolt to the standard locations and the number of pistons is equal to or greater than standard.
-* calipers may be replaced as long as they bolt to the standard locations and the number of pistons is equal to or greater than standard
+* If your car came with an emergency brake it must be retained
-* drum brakes may be replaced with disk brakes, but only bolted conversions, not welded ones
+* A single brake master cylinder brace may be added provided it is bolt-on and serves no other purpose.

 #### Anti-Roll (Sway) Bars
 * Any anti-roll bar or bushing material is permitted